PRIDE AT BASWARE

 Difference is valued

 I know that at Basware all these things are important too and are lived up to daily.
 We’re all treated as individual and difference is valued.
-I have been with Basware for over 13 years and I have always felt part of the Basware ‘family’.
+I have been with Basware for over 14 years and I have always felt part of the Basware ‘family’.
 I’ve been encouraged to thrive as the person I am and that the diversity I bring to this family is valued.

 Making positive changes

 Our leadership is always open to doing things better.
 One example is our Diversity & Inclusion Council, this was set up to make sure that minority groups have a voice.
 Another example is Basware’s new London office where the restrooms are gender neutral.
 While for some this may feel like a very small thing, for me it matters.
 However, it’s not considered a ‘done job’, Basware wants to continue evolving and finding ways to make positive changes.
+It’s also great that Baswareans can now also join AKKR’s LGBTQIA+ Employee Resource Group, now that we are part of a bigger family.

 I am proud to be me and proud to be a Baswarean.
 And proud that Basware celebrates Pride because that gives the LGBTQ+ community visibility and visibility drives change.

-Discover what makes Basware a unique place to work, and see all our open positions across the globe.
+and see all our open positions across the globe.